dapr/quickstarts/7.middleware/README.md

 helm install my-release stable/nginx-ingress
 ```

-## Step 1 - Build the app container
+## Step 1 - Clone the sample repository

 1. Clone the sample repo, then navigate to the middleware sample:
 ```bash